On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 A \emph{serial-quota mechanism} is a mechanism where there is a predefined order over agents and a predefined quota (number of goods) for each agent, where both the order and quotas are independent of preferences.
 Each agent, in turn, according to the predefined order, picks a set of goods no larger than her quota from the remaining goods.

 When agents have strict preferences over sets of goods, these simple mechanisms have several good properties.
 First, each agent has a dominant strategy (so the mechanism is \emph{strategy-proof}): she should pick a set of size equal to her quota that she likes best (her \emph{demand}) among the remaining goods.
-Second, the mechanism is \emph{non-bossy}: an agent cannot impact the set received by any other agent, without affecting her own allocation.\footnote{We note that while \cite{AmanatidisBCM17} did not explicitly assume that the mechanism is non-bossy, their assumptions that there are only two agents and that all items must be partitioned, imply non-bossiness.
-In this paper we explicitly make the assumption that the mechanism is non-bossy.} Finally, the mechanism is \emph{neutral}: if all agents rename the goods, the allocation remains the same (the class is ``permutations-closed").\footnote{See \cref{sec:mechanisms} for formal definitions of these properties. }
+Second, the mechanism is \emph{non-bossy}: an agent cannot impact the set received by any other agent, without affecting her own allocation.
+Finally, the mechanism is \emph{neutral}: if all agents {identically} rename the goods, the allocation remains the same (the class is ``permutations-closed'').\footnote{See \cref{sec:mechanisms} for formal definitions of these properties. }

-{While serial-quota mechanisms have all these nice properties, they} are very simple and thus do not posses some other important properties.
+{While serial-quota mechanisms have all these nice properties, they} are very simple and thus do not possess some other important properties.
 For example, every such mechanism might be very unfair to some of the agents.
 Importantly, for a given serial-quota mechanism, the ordering of the agents and the quotas must be fixed ``a-priori'', that is, they are independent of the reports of the agents.
 Unfortunately, for whatever quotas are chosen, there will be preferences for which the mechanism’s allocation is very unfair.
 For example, consider partitioning 1000 goods among five agents with additive valuations over goods.
-If the quotas of the first four agents are larger than 1, in a setting where the fifth agent only values 5 of goods (say identically), the mechanism might give her a bundle of no value to her (if the others pick all 5 goods she likes).
-This outcome seems unfair as she should get at least one of these five goods (her MMS is not zero).
+If the quotas of the first four agents are larger than 1, in a setting where the fifth agent only values {five of the goods} (say identically), the mechanism might give her a bundle of no value to her (if the others pick all {five} goods she likes).
+This outcome seems unfair as she should get at least one of these five goods\footnote{{Formally, since her MMS is not zero, she must get strictly positive value, otherwise the MMS approximation will be zero.} {Additionally, the allocation is not EF1.}}.
 So the only serial-quota partition mechanism that gives her any value is the one in which each of the first four agents gets one good, and the fifth agent gets all the rest.
 However, this mechanism is very unfair when all agents value all goods identically.

 We thus ask: \emph{Are there any other mechanisms that are strategy-proof, non-bossy, and neutral?} Such mechanisms, in particular, might be able to get better fairness properties.